- Jazz Lick 1 – “Jazzy Double Stops”

 Because this lick uses notes from the G triad, you’ll need to play it only over G or G7 chords when adding it to a G blues or rock-based progression.

-If you want to bring it to another chords in the progression, such as the IV chord C7, you’ll need to start the lick on the note C to avoid any clashes in your line.
+If you want to bring it to other chords in the progression, such as the IV chord C7, you’ll need to start the lick on the note C to avoid any clashes in your line.

 Playing licks over each chord, transposing them to fit the changes, is something every jazz guitarist needs to tackle in the practice room.

-If you’re new to playing one lick per chord, work on applying this line to the three chords in a G blues first, G7, C7 and D7, before taking it to other chords from there.
+If you’re new to playing one lick per chord, work on applying this line to the three chords in a G blues first, G7, C7, and D7, before taking it to other chords from there.